jts272/pp3-lidl-bake-mate/README.md

 ## Bugs

-- Append to list if invalid data:
+Testing was thorough during development.
+I would note down any bugs that occured during the design of each function.
+I would then search for ways to remedy the function's behaviour and test again.
+The final program performs its intended function with no obvious issues.

+B = Bug

+F = Fix

+- B: List items being appended even if invalid:
-  - Append inside if block
+  - F: Append inside if block

-- Final list appending items separately instead of making one big list:
+- B: Final list appending items separately instead of making one big list:
-  - Use `.extend()` not `.append()`
+  - F: Use `.extend()` not `.append()`

-- var only holding first sum when calculating stock to bake:
+- B: var only holding first sum when calculating stock to bake:
-  - `calculation = [(required - on_hand)]` enclose var in list brackets
+  - F: Enclose var in list brackets: `calculation = [(required - on_hand)]`

-- Returned stock list only returning one number, not a list:
+- B: Returned stock list only returning one number, not a list:
-  - append to new list inside `for` loop
+  - F: Append to new list from inside `for` loop

-- Unable to use `<` operand between string and int:
+- B: Unable to use `<` operand between string and int:
-  - Don't use list comprehension for different data types.
-Use `if` condition before append
+  - F: Don't use list comprehension for different data types.
+Use `if` conditional check before appending

-- List keeps appending values when function is restarted:
+- B: List keeps appending values when function is restarted:
-  - use `list.clear()` method in `if` statement
+  - F: Use `list.clear()` method in `if` statement

-- f string too long to access `{var}`:
+- B: f string too long to access `{var}`:
-  - use f strings on multiple lines in parentheses
+  - F: Use f strings on multiple lines in parentheses

-- Unable to zip item list:
+- B: Unable to zip item list:
-  - use numpy `.concatenate()` method to flatten the list
+  - F: Use numpy `.concatenate()` method to flatten the list of list items into one list.

-- Not displaying full results in final list of items to bake:
+- B: Not displaying full results in final list of items to bake:
-  - Check correct A1 notation argument for cells to reference in worksheet
+  - F: Check correct A1 notation argument for cells to reference in worksheet

-- pprint shows artefacts from f strings:
+- B: pprint shows artefacts from f strings:
-  - Known issue - don't use f strings with pprint.
+  - F: Known issue - don't use f strings with pprint.
 Use separate, surrounding print statements

-- Dictionaries displayed alphabetically when pprinted:
+- B: Dictionaries displayed alphabetically when pprinted:
-  - Use `sort_dicts=False` argument when pprinting a dict where insertion order is required to be retained
+  - F: Use `sort_dicts=False` argument when pprinting a dict where insertion order is required to be retained

-- Typing `...` at the end of an f string causes it to not display:
+- B: Typing `...` at the end of an f string causes it to not display:
-  - VS Code complained of an 'instance string'.
-Made new line for asterisk
+  - F: VS Code complained of an 'instance string'.
+Made new print statement on next line to display the text asterisk

-- Infinite `while` loop in intro function:
+- B: Infinite `while` loop in intro function:
-  - Missing `()` on `user_input.lower()` so input could never be matched
+  - F: Missing `()` on `user_input.lower()` so input could never be matched

+### Known Issues

+There is a rare instance where the 'return or restart' prompt re-appears if the program is completed after the user selects the restart option.
+This does not affect the function of the program or API, which manifests merely as a visual quirk.

 ---